Skip to content

 Context for Operators

-Dabble (Australian sports betting), GetYourGuide, Lime, Conforama, Deliveroo and other enterprise brands.
-Dabble is a published case study where Primer helped achieve 90%+ authorization rates and recovered $70k+ AUD in failed payments through fallback routing.
-The homepage also features Jackpot (lottery).
-At 220+ employees and $94M+ in funding, Primer targets enterprise accounts across multiple verticals.
+Dabble (Australian sports betting), Jackpot.com (US lottery), GetYourGuide, Lime, Conforama, AppsFlyer, Eldorado, New Look, Printify and Maisons du Monde.
+Dabble is a published case study where Primer helped achieve 96% peak authorization rates and recovered $1M+ AUD in failed payments through fallback routing in 2025.
+Jackpot.com uses Primer's visual workflows for A/B testing payment routes across US markets.
+At 220+ employees and $170M in funding, Primer targets enterprise accounts across multiple verticals.

 Operational Details